Program Fees for 2023–2024

 Meals Taken Outside the Dining Hall

-The dining hall is closed on Sundays and holidays, and it does not serve breakfast on Saturdays.
-It is also closed for a two-week fall break in late November, a two-week winter break in late December, and a three-week spring break in March.
+The dining hall is closed on Saturdays, Sundays, and on National holidays.
+It is also closed for a two-week fall break in late November, a two-week winter break in late December, and a four-week spring break in March.
 Students may prepare their own meals in the dorm when on campus.
 The cost of food is comparable to that in major cities in the U.S. and Europe.

 Extra Spending Money